Via Annie Chester.

 Simone’s first stage was the church.
 Her mother was a Methodist minister and on the piano, Simone would accompany her mother’s sermons and the church choir.
 At 6 years old, Simone accompanied the community choir at the Tryon Theatre.
 Noticing Simone’s talent, Muriel Mazzanovich, a British transplant to Tryon, gave Simone formal piano lessons at her home.

-White patrons of Tryon gave money to fund Simone’s studies at Allen High School for Girls in Asheville, North Carolina.
+Tryon residents gave money to fund Simone’s studies at Allen High School for Girls in Asheville, North Carolina.
 At the boarding school, she honed her piano skills and graduated valedictorian.
 After graduation, Simone went to New York for a summer program at Julliard.
 She planned to move to Philadelphia after that summer to attend the prestigious Curtis Institute of Music.
 Her parents had moved to Philadelphia, sure that their daughter would be accepted.
-However, she was rejected, which Simone believed was because of her race.
+However, Simone was rejected.

 Having her dreams of attending the Curtis Institute of Music dashed, Simone worked as an accompanist and piano teacher to make money.
 She eventually ended up at an Atlantic City, New Jersey cocktail bar, playing the piano and singing.
 She had never sung before then.
 Trying to hide her new unholy singing career from her religious mother, Eunice changed her name to Nina Simone.